 Apply a 2mm (1/16") thick layer of marine sealant around the flange of the housing that contacts the hull and up the sidewall of the housing (see Figure 4 or 5).
-The sealant must extend 6mm (1/4") higher than the combined thickness of the hull, washer(s), hull nut, and any spacer.
+The sealant must extend 6mm (1/4") higher than the combined thickness of the hull, washer(s), and the hull nut.
 This will ensure there is marine sealant in the threads to seal the hull and to hold the hull nut securely in place.